One Persona, Many Cues, Different Results: How Sociodemographic Cues Impact LLM Personalization: Result Metrics per Dataset and Personas

 \section{Result Metrics per Dataset and Personas}

-Figures~\ref{fig:aita_model}-~\ref{fig:ib_race} display the average result metric per data subset and persona cue across personas, both separated by model and aggregated across models.
+Figures~\ref{fig:aita}-~\ref{fig:ib_race} display the average result metric per data subset and persona cue across personas, both separated by model and aggregated across models.
 Although the magnitude of the result metric differs per model, the patterns tend to be the same.

-Note that the y-axis scale of the figures with aggregated results can differ from those separated by model.
+Tables~\ref{tab:tukey_race}-\ref{tab:tukey_gender} show the magnitude of all persona differences.
+The reported statistics are the differences in the mean and whether they are significant at the $\alpha=0.01$ level as reported by the Tukey-Kramer-Test.
+Note that the meaning of the outcome variable differs across datasets, so effect sizes should only be compared within one dataset.